bhemen/paxos-coins/README.md

 ### Minting

-USDT calls the process of "minting" new tokens "increaseSupply."
+USDP calls the process of "minting" new tokens "increaseSupply."
 Issuing new USDP is controlled by the "SupplyController" [0xE25a329d385f77df5D4eD56265babe2b99A5436e](https://etherscan.io/address/0xE25a329d385f77df5D4eD56265babe2b99A5436e).

 The SupplyController is a contract (rather than an Externally Owned Account), but the source code for the contract has not been supplied to Etherscan,